yggdrasil-network/yggdrasil-network.github.io/configuration.md

   # Default is the largest supported size for your platform.
 The lowest
   # possible value is 1280.
   IfMTU: 65535

+  # The session firewall controls who can send/receive network traffic
+  # to/from.
+This is useful if you want to protect this node without
+  # resorting to using a real firewall.
+This does not affect traffic
+  # being routed via this node to somewhere else.
+Rules are prioritised as
+  # follows: blacklist, whitelist, always allow outgoing, direct, remote.
+  SessionFirewall:
+  {
+    # Enable or disable the session firewall.
+If disabled, network traffic
+    # from any node will be allowed.
+If enabled, the below rules apply.
+    Enable: false

+    # Allow network traffic from directly connected peers.
+    AllowFromDirect: true

+    # Allow network traffic from remote nodes on the network that you are
+    # not directly peered with.
+    AllowFromRemote: true

+    # Allow outbound network traffic regardless of AllowFromDirect or
+    # AllowFromRemote.
+This does allow a remote node to send unsolicited
+    # traffic back to you for the length of the session.
+    AlwaysAllowOutbound: false

+    # List of public keys from which network traffic is always accepted,
+    # regardless of AllowFromDirect or AllowFromRemote.
+    WhitelistEncryptionPublicKeys: []

+    # List of public keys from which network traffic is always rejected,
+    # regardless of the whitelist, AllowFromDirect or AllowFromRemote.
+    BlacklistEncryptionPublicKeys: []
+  }
 }
 ```